Fiducism

 This model divides all social interactions into three clear levels, ordered according to the degree of friction they generate.
 The goal of Fiducism is the transition from the most friction-intensive to the least friction-intensive level.

-Level 1: The Etatist System – The Institutionalization of Friction
+Level 1: The Statist System – The Institutionalization of Friction

 • Characteristics: This level is defined by coercion, bureaucracy, fiat money, high taxes, and centralized planning.

-• Friction level: Extreme.
+• Friction Level: Extreme.
 The state systematically generates friction.
 Every interaction – whether economic or social – is made more difficult by regulations, permits, and taxation.
-It promotes parasitic behavior, as rewards are often achieved through political manipulation rather than value creation.
-Wars are the ultimate form of state friction, massively destroying prosperity and life.
+It promotes parasitic behavior, as rewards are often obtained through political manipulation rather than value creation.
+Wars are the ultimate form of state friction, massively destroying wealth and life.

-• Goal: This level should be completely dismantled and replaced by Levels 2 and 3.
+• Goal: This level is to be completely dismantled and replaced by Levels 2 and 3.
 It is dysfunctional and stands in the way of human prosperity.

 • Characteristics: This level is based on private property, voluntary contracts, real money (like gold or Bitcoin), and private legal services.
 It provides a legal and economic framework for interactions between people who do not belong to a common trust network.

-• Role: It serves as an essential safety net and a fallback solution.
+• Role: It serves as an essential safety net and stopgap.
 It ensures that cooperation is possible and safe even with strangers.
-It provides the "rules of the game" and neutral measurement instruments (prices, contract clauses) for low-friction basic exchange.
-It is the necessary infrastructure that replaces Level 1 and enables the development of Level 3 in the first place.
+It provides the "rules of the game" and neutral measuring instruments (prices, contract clauses) for low-friction basic exchange.
+It is the necessary infrastructure that replaces Level 1 and makes the unfolding of Level 3 possible in the first place.

 Level 3: Anarcho-Reciprocism – The Friction-Free Zone

 • Characteristics: This is the sphere of trust networks.
-It is driven by devotion, connection, shared values, and long-term voluntary reciprocity.
-Here interact family, friends, value-based communities, online communities, clubs, project groups, and ideally also enterprise-like associations.
+It is driven by dedication, connection, shared values, and long-term voluntary mutuality.
+Here interact family, friends, value-based communities, online communities, clubs, project groups, and ideally also business-like associations.

-• Friction level: Almost none.
+• Friction Level: Almost none.
 In this space, cooperation is seamless.
-Help is given without demanding immediate return, because trust in the long-term relationship reduces transaction costs to zero.
+Help is given without demanding immediate reciprocation, because trust in the long-term relationship reduces transaction costs to zero.
 Common goals are pursued efficiently and joyfully.
 Money and contracts are largely superfluous here.

 • Role: This is the ideal state and the actual goal of Fiducism.
 It is the space of greatest prosperity, greatest security, and deepest satisfaction.